Authored by the expert who managed and guided the team behind the France Property Pack

 Is it a good time to buy a rental property in Biarritz in 2026?

-As of early 2026, buying a rental property in Biarritz can be a good decision, but only if you plan for long-term traditional rentals rather than relying on short-term tourist income, given the regulatory environment.
+As of early 2026, buying a rental property in Biarritz can make sense, but only if you approach it as a long-term investment with realistic rental income assumptions rather than relying on the short-term rental model that worked better a few years ago.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Biarritz.